-Renewable Term Insurance: With this option, you will be able to renew for a further period when the term finishes, this is not dependent on your health.
+Renewable Term Insurance: With this option, you will be able to renew for a further period when the term finishes.
+This is not dependent on your health.
 Each new term sees an increase in the premium cost.
 One significant advantage to this option is your right to renew the policy without needing to prove insurability.
-If not, you may find that your health deteriorates and you are not able to secure a policy, or at least not at the same cost, resulting in you and your beneficiary being without cover.
+If not, you may find that your health deteriorates, and you are not able to secure a policy, or at least not at the same cost, resulting in you and your beneficiary being without cover.

 Convertible Term Insurance: In these plans, you can generally convert your term policy into a permanent plan.
-During the conversion period, you will be able to take up on this option.
+During the conversion period, you will be able to take up this option.
 The type of policy you choose will determine the conversion period.
 If you make the conversion within this set time, you will not need to provide any further health details.
 Normally, the new rate will be calculated using your ‘current attained age’, this being how old you are on the date you make the conversion.
 Often, this choice allows you to benefit from the best protection with the least expense.

 Level Or Decreasing Term Insurance: Within the level policy, you will have the same face amount for the complete period.
 In a decreasing policy, the face amount will decrease as time goes by.
 You will have the same premium each year.
-You will often see these policies being sold as mortgage protection as the insured amount goes down as the mortgage balance decreases.
+You will often see these policies being sold as mortgage protection as the insured amount goes down and the mortgage balance decreases.
 In the event that the insured person dies, the policy payout can be used to pay the mortgage in full.

 Permanent Insurance (Ordinary Life or Whole Life)

-Term insurance is all about giving cover for a set period of time, whereas permanent insurance provides an entire lifetime of cover.
+Term insurance is all about giving cover for a set period of time, whereas permanent insurance provides an entire lifetime of the cover.
 So that the rate is level, the premium paid at a younger age is greater than the real protection cost.
-This means that a reserve (a cash value) builds up which then assists with the premium payments later on since the actual cost of protection will increase.
+This means that a reserve (a cash value) builds up, which then assists with the premium payments later on since the actual cost of protection will increase.

 This policy type is at times referred to as cash value life insurance and has a savings factor to it.
 For permanent insurance, having a cash value is essential.
 How the cash value increases will be dependent on the company chosen.
 At times, the cash value amount and the premiums paid may not correlate.
 While the insured is still alive, they are able to access the cash value of the policy.

-The vital elements of a policy are the premium paid each year, the death benefits offered and the cash surrender value which would be paid to the insured if they decided to surrender their policy while still alive.
-It is possible to take out a loan against a policy’s cash value, however, if the loan remains outstanding this will decrease the death benefit.
+The vital elements of a policy are the premium paid each year, the death benefits offered, and the cash surrender value, which would be paid to the insured if they decided to surrender their policy while still alive.
+It is possible to take out a loan against a policy’s cash value.
+However, if the loan remains outstanding, this will decrease the death benefit.

 The two primary types of permanent insurance had to include many variations to cooperate with the new legal changes.
-These two types are known as interest-sensitive and traditional whole life policies.
+These two types are known as interest-sensitive and traditional whole-life policies.
 The policies could be either variable policies or fixed-dollar policies.

 Traditional Whole Life Policies: